SOS offers the following suggestions for survivors of a loss by suicide:

 Other Suicide Survivors Support Groups in New Mexico

-1st and 3rd Thursdays from 5:00-6:40 pm in the library of the Unitarian Church on the corner of Galisteo and Barcelona. ( 107 W Barcelona Rd.
-Sant Fe)
+3rd Thursday In-person meetings in the library of the Unitarian Church on the corner of Galisteo and Barcelona. ( 107 W Barcelona Rd.
+Santa Fe)

 Adult Suicide Survivor Support Group in Las Cruces

 1st and 3rd Mondays monthly 4:30 - 6 pm